EU approves AstraZeneca coronavirus vaccine | DW | 29.01.2021

 None of those vaccines were "perfect" or could be used as a "magic wand" in the fight against the virus, European Medicines Agency director Emer Cooke told reporters.
 At the same time, they make up an "arsenal" of immunizations that help combat the pandemic, she added.

-"However, the [available] data must show that the benefits of the medicine or vaccine outweigh any risks," they said in a statement.
+"However, the [available] data must show that the benefits of the medicine or vaccine outweigh any risks," EMA said in a statement.

 On Wednesday, the EU aired its frustrations with AstraZeneca, suggesting the pharmaceutical giant was reneging on its agreement.

-That triggered a furious response from the bloc, with an estimated 60% cut to 31 million doses in the period to the end of March.
+That triggered a furious response from the bloc, which was expecting an estimated 60% cut to 31 million doses in the period to the end of March.

 European Commission President Ursula von der Leyen on Friday said Brussels wanted a "plausible explanation" from AstraZeneca about an expected delay to deliveries of its vaccine.
-The European Commission on Friday published the terms and conditions of the contract.
+Later in the day, the European Commission published the terms and conditions of the contract with the drugmaker.

-Earlier in the day, in a separate press conference, the EMA said it had found that Pfizer-BioNTech's coronavirus jab had no link to reported post-vaccination deaths and no new side effects.
-The regulator said it based its conclusions on early data from the vaccine's rollout.
+Earlier, in a separate press conference, the EMA said it had found that BioNTech-Pfizer's coronavirus jab had no link to reported post-vaccination deaths and no new side effects.
+The regulator said it had based its conclusions on early data from the vaccine's rollout.

 dj/sms (dpa, Reuters, AFP)